Ducati Panigale V4 S (2020-2021) review

 The 2020 Ducati Panigale V4 S is a stunner – if you have the minerals for it.
-Over 200bhp and MotoGP-derived designs created a hugely fast bike that can intimidate anyone short of a MotoGP test rider when you push it hard.
+Over 200bhp and race-derived design created a hugely fast bike that can intimidate anyone short of a MotoGP test rider when you push it hard.

-With the Panigale V4R established as a front-running WSB contender (and BSB champion), Ducati have a lot of experience with their new-age four cylinder superbike, and they’ve learnt how to get a grip on that fearsome performance.
+With the Panigale V4 R established as a front-running WSB contender (and BSB champion), Ducati have a lot of experience with their new-age four cylinder superbike, and they’ve learnt how to get a grip on that fearsome performance.

 The Panigale V4 2.0 was launched on Bahrain’s F1 circuit – which sounds glitzy (and it is), but the circuit is decidedly designed for cars, and has some fiendishly technical corners and complexes.
 Not the place for violent power or instability.